 - Place the cooking grate on and make sure that the hinged part of the grate is directly over the charcoal so that you can easily add more briquettes.

 - Keep the bottom vents locked in to about a quarter of the way open and start with the top vent halfway open.
 Control the temperature throughout the process by turning the top vent to being more open to get the temperature higher or closing it a little to cool it down.

 - Cover the grill and adjust the lid so that the thermometer is over an indirect area so that you are measuring the convection heat/hot air, not the heat of the charcoal.

-- Allow your grill to preheat for 10-15 minutes and 5 minutes into the preheat add wood chunks to the lit charcoal in a line on the top.
+- Allow your grill to preheat for 10-15 minutes and 5 minutes into the preheat add wood chunks to the lit briquettes in a line on the top.
 Follow a 3:1 ratio of cherry and hickory for optimal flavor.

 - Follow our guide for temperature ranges and minutes per pound here.

 - Check the temperature of the turkey halfway through the cook with your iGrill, three quarters of the way and then when you think it is done to make sure that you are on the right track to hit 165.
 This will help you monitor the turkey and make sure it is not over cooked!

 - If it is going to be cold where you live, like it will be here in the Midwest, then the turkey will take few extra minutes/pound to cook.

 - The more you open the lid, the longer it will take to cook so be patient, relax and go watch some more football.